JeanBaptisteServais/SYNERGO_part_site/README.md

   <img src="https://user-images.githubusercontent.com/54853371/74094745-873bd400-4ae6-11ea-9b9f-40da4b9e4a27.gif">
 </p>

-4 hours i don't know where put it at least it here !
+4 hours i don't know where put it at least it here ! care it lagging at the begenning